- Home

 Of course, no-one knows exactly how long they’re going to live, but according to the Office for National Statistics, current life expectancy for males is 79.2 years and 82.9 for females.
 The challenge with using average life expectancy however is that there can be quite a large variation between individuals and ironically the older you are, the higher your life expectancy is.
 For example – the average life expectancy for those that have already reached 65 is 18.6 years for men and 20.9 years for women.

-That means if you are planning to stop working when you’re 66, you will need a retirement income for roughly 20 years, although it can make sense to overestimate your life expectancy as you won’t want to end up outliving your pension savings.
-Learn more in our article Retirement age: When can I retire?.
+That means if you are planning to stop working when you’re 66, you’re likely to need a retirement income for roughly 20 years, although it can make sense to overestimate your life expectancy as you won’t want to end up outliving your pension savings.
+Learn more in our article When can I retire?

 Most pensions nowadays are defined contribution schemes, where your money is invested and the amount you get when you retire will depend on how much you paid in and how your investments have performed.